Collision rules (rules of the road)

 If a vessel approaches:

-- The stern (behind the board), maintain your course and speed with caution.
+• The stern (rear of the boat), maintain your course and speed with caution.

 Rules for powerboats